huntertran/blog/source/_drafts/20201008-Grammar-Regex-Pattern-for-NLTK-Part-of-Speech-Tagging.md

     - research
 ---

-NLTK have a function called `regexpparser` to parse the Part-of-Speech tagged sentence.
+NLTK has a function called `regexpparser` to parse the Part-of-Speech tagged sentence.
 I cannot find a good and short explanation for the Regex pattern.
 So here is one.

 <!--more-->